tinacms/tinacms/packages/@tinacms/cli/GeneratedClientDocs.md

 # Experimental Tina Client

-> Note: This usage is experiment and although it is likely to maintained / supported, the API may change over time.
+> Note: This usage is experimental and although it is likely to maintained / supported, the API may change over time.

 ## What is the generated client.